amiabix/flappy_bird/README.md

 ## What This System Does

-**Play Flappy Bird, Submit Scores, Get Proofs**
-- Play the game normally and submit your score when you're done
-- The system generates a mathematical proof that your score is real
-- Anyone can verify your proof without seeing your actual gameplay
-- Uses custom ports (23200-23202) so it doesn't conflict with other users

-**Smart System Management**
-- Only one proof generation runs at a time (prevents crashes)
-- Stops duplicate submissions within 30 seconds
-- Shows live updates on proof generation progress
-- Automatically handles multiple requests efficiently
-- Recovers automatically if something goes wrong

-**User Interface**
-- Clean React frontend with TypeScript
-- Real-time status updates as proofs generate
-- Shows when the system is busy or ready for new scores
-- Clear error messages and system status
-- Download your generated proofs when ready
+This system lets you play Flappy Bird, submit your scores, and automatically generates mathematical proofs that verify your achievements are real.
+Anyone can verify these proofs without seeing your actual gameplay.
+The system uses custom ports (23200-23202) to avoid conflicts with other users, runs only one proof generation at a time to prevent crashes, and provides a clean React frontend with real-time updates on proof generation progress.
+It automatically handles duplicate submissions, manages multiple requests efficiently, and recovers from errors automatically.

 ## Architecture